awsdocs/aws-cloud9-user-guide/doc_source/credentials.md

 Skip ahead to [Store Permanent Access Credentials in an Environment](#credentials-permanent-create-store)\.

-### Create Permanent Access Credentials with the AWS CLI<a name="credentials-permanent-create-cli"></a>
+### Create permanent access credentials with the AWS CLI<a name="credentials-permanent-create-cli"></a>

 **Note**
 For this section, we recommend you configure the AWS CLI using credentials for an IAM administrator user in your AWS account\.
 If you cannot do this, check with your AWS account administrator\.

 **Note**
-If you're using [AWS managed temporary credentials](auth-and-access-control.md#auth-and-access-control-temporary-managed-credentials), you can't use a terminal session in the AWS Cloud9 IDE to run some or all of the commands in this section\.
+If you're using [AWS managed temporary credentials](how-cloud9-with-iam.md#auth-and-access-control-temporary-managed-credentials), you can't use a terminal session in the AWS Cloud9 IDE to run some or all of the commands in this section\.
 To address AWS security best practices, AWS managed temporary credentials don’t allow some commands to be run\.
 Instead, you can run those commands from a separate installation of the AWS Command Line Interface \(AWS CLI\)\.

 Run the IAM `create-access-key` command to create a new AWS access key and corresponding AWS secret access key for the user\.